felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.12.0-1 =

 (2017/02/08) Added comments and replies to the Schema CreativeWork markup and its sub-types.
 Added a new Schema review property module to include WooCommerce product reviews (Pro version).

-= 1.11.7-1 =

-(2017/02/04) Added a new "Default Reviewed Item Type" option to the settings page.
-Fixed the missing help popups in the Social Settings metabox.

-= 1.11.6-1 =

-(2017/01/08) Added a 'plugins_loaded' action hook to load the plugin text domain.

-= 1.11.5-1 =

-(2016/12/12) Added a check for maximum posts per page in WpssoJsonSchema add_parts_data() to limit the number of posts included.
-Added a potentialAction property and filter to the Schema for https://schema.org/Thing.

-= 1.11.4-3 =

-(2016/12/05) Added the product variation URL to notices when checking for product variation images.